vertyco/gpt-api/README.md

 # GPT4All quantized model
 MODEL_NAME = orca-mini-3b.ggmlv3.q4_0.bin

+# Recommended to set this value to the number of physical CPU cores your system has (as opposed to the number of logical cores)
+THREADS = 1

+# Lowering prompt-batch-size reduces RAM usage during processing.
+However, this can increase the processing time as a trade-off
+BATCH_SIZE = 2048
+THREADS = 1
+MAX_TOKENS = 750

 # Must be a huggingface model for tokenizing
 TOKENIZER = deepset/roberta-base-squad2
-THREADS = 1
-MAX_TOKENS = 750
 # huggingface embeddings model
 EMBED_MODEL = all-MiniLM-L12-v2
 ```